Permafrost/Tundra/SERVICES.md

   object.
 If null, this service does nothing.
 * `$encoding` is an optional character set to use when converting from or to a string.
 Defaults to [UTF-8].
-* `$mode` is an optional choice of `stream`, `bytes`, or `string`, which determines the type of object returned by this service.
+* `$mode` is an optional choice of `stream`, `bytes`, `string`, or `base64`-encoded string, which determines the type of object returned by this service.
 Defaults to `stream`.

 #### Outputs:

-* `$object` is the input object converted to be either a string, byte array, or input stream as determined by the selected `$mode`, or null if the input object was null.
+* `$object` is the input object converted to be either a string, base64-encoded string, byte array, or input stream as determined by the selected $mode, or null if the input object was null.

 ---